Paul Cheng Obit

 Another example, we know in the state of MN, the cost the state pays dealing with smoking related illness comes to $554/year per person.
 Not voter, or taxpayer, per person.
 Yet, for all the progress made in this area, there was great opposition recently when the legislature wanted to raise the cigarette tax.
 The reason, it would cost jobs at convenient stores and gas station?
 How many jobs are being lost because living within our budgets, we can't invest appropriately in infrastructure and other items to create more jobs in the state because we give medical welfare to smokers?

-2. Dealing with last 6 months of life.
+Get my point? - Dealing with last 6 months of life.

 Bingo, this is why the NPR article hit home.
 Unlike many other countries in the world, in the US we have to opt in to things rather than opt out.
 If someone does not have a living will or other plans, then by default we go to extraordinary efforts to keep them alive.
 We increase the quantity of life while throwing out the quality of life in many situations.